microsoft/live-share/CONTRIBUTING.md

 1. **Export logs:** Press F1 (or Ctrl-Shift-P), type "export logs" and run the "Live Share: Export Logs" command.

-2. **Start a new issue:** Create an issue in [this repository](https://github.com/Microsoft/live-share/issues) and add the information requested in the issue template:
+2. **Raise a new issue:** [Click here to draft a new issue](http://aka.ms/vsls-new-issue) and please add following information into the description:

     - **Tool:** VS, VS Code for Mac, VS Code for Windows
     - **OS and Version:** Windows 7/8/8.1/10, macOS Sierra/High Sierra